ioccc-src/winner/1996/README.md

 If you have problems with any of the entries, AND YOU HAVE A FIX, please email the fix (patch file or the entire changed file) to the above address.

+=-=

+Copyright (c) 1997, Landon Curt Noll & Sriram Srinivasan.
+All Rights Reserved.
+Permission for personal, educational or non-profit use is granted provided this this copyright and notice are included in its entirety and remains unaltered.
+All other uses must receive prior permission in writing from Landon Curt Noll and Sriram Srinivasan.